citation-style-language/documentation/specification.rst

     Total number of pages of the cited item

 number-of-volumes
-    Total number of volumes, usable for citing multi-volume books and such
+    Total number of volumes, used when citing multi-volume books and such

+page
+    Range of pages the item (e.g. a journal article) covers in a container (e.g. a journal issue)

+page-first
+    First page of the range of pages the item (e.g. a journal article) covers in a container (e.g. a journal issue)

+part
+    Number of the specific part of the item being cited (e.g. part 2 of a journal article);
+    Use ``part-title`` for the title of the part, if any

+printing
+    Printing number of the item

+supplement
+    (Container) supplement number holding the item (e.g. for secondary legal items that are regularly updated between editions)

 volume
-    (Container) volume holding the item (e.g. "2" when citing a chapter from book volume 2)
+    (Container) volume number holding the item (e.g. "2" when citing a chapter from volume 2 of a book);
+    Use ``volume-title`` for the title of the volume, if any

 Date Variables
 ~~~~~~~~~~~~~~